resque/resque-pool/README.md

 Workers will watch the pool master, and gracefully shutdown if the master process dies (for whatever reason) before them.

+You can specify an alternate config file by setting the `RESQUE_POOL_CONFIG` environment variable like so:

+    rake resque:pool RESQUE_ENV=production RESQUE_POOL_CONFIG=/path/to/my/config.yml

 TODO
 -----